 I had, at one time or another, been very active on all of these platforms.

 This is a personal choice.
-Its not a form of political, ethical or moral standard.
 Ultimately, I just lost a sense of what value I was getting from the services.
-I am not a particularly political person and tend to find the public conversation on the implications of technology simplistic and binary at best.

-I have over the last 5 years become more introverted, more private and more secure.
-This is, I have been told, a common part of getting a little older.
-From this position, I cared less about injecting myself into peoples thoughts, keeping in their peripheral, within earshot.
+Over the last 5 years I became more introverted, more considered, more private and more secure.
+This is, I have been told and read, a common part of getting a little older.
+From this position, I care less about injecting myself into peoples thoughts, keeping myself in their peripheral.

 Additionally, my life got more full.
 It got more complex.
 I had more responsibility, more things to think about, more people I knew.
-I also really stopped caring what people I knew were up to.
-I did not stop caring about them.
-My close friends and family use whatsapp and text for that.
-Outside of that group of people I don’t care what most people were doing and I like finding out what people have been doing when we catch up in person.
+From this position I stopped wanting to know what people I knew were up to, for the most part these were people who I had relatively tangential relationships with anyway - more acquaintances than “friends”.
+My close friends and family use whatsapp and text.
+I also really enjoy finding out what people have been doing when we catch up in person.

 On top of these - there are a few ideas